vipulpathak113/FrontendInterviewQuestions/README.md

         - On subsequent requests, the session ID is verified against the database and if valid the request processed.
         - Once a user logs out of the app, the session is destroyed both client-side and server-side.

     - **Token-Based Authentication :**  Token-based authentication has gained prevalence over the last few years due to the rise of single page applications, web APIs, and the Internet of Things (IoT).
-When we talk about authentication with tokens, we generally talk about authentication with JSON Web Tokens (JWTs). <br>
+When we talk about authentication with tokens, we generally talk about authentication with JSON Web Tokens (JWTs). <br/>
     Token-based authentication **is stateless.** The server does not keep a record of which users are logged in or which JWTs have been issued.
 Instead, every request to the server is accompanied by a token which the server uses to verify the authenticity of the request.
 The token is generally sent as an addition Authorization header in the form of Bearer {JWT}, but can additionally be sent in the body of a POST request or even as a query parameter.
         - User enters their login credentials.
         - Server verifies the credentials are correct and returns a signed token.